h-thurow/MapillarySequenceCleaner/README.md

 - Sequences whose first image falls **outside** the window (boundary sequences caused by the browser's minute-precision display) are shown with a note and require explicit individual confirmation.
 - `--dry-run` shows what would be deleted without making any changes.
 - `--force` skips all confirmation prompts.
-- `--delay SECONDS` adds an extra pause between deletion requests (default: 0).
-Each request already takes 3–4 s naturally; use this if you want to slow down further.

-Deleting a large number of sequences in a short space of time may result in the thumbnails not being displayed for a while.
-See [Rate Limiting](docs/Tokens.md):
+- `--delay SECONDS` adds an extra pause between deletion requests (default: 10).
+Deleting sequences in a short space of time may result in the thumbnails not being displayed for a while.
+See also [Rate Limiting](docs/Tokens.md)

 ![](./docs_resources/thumbs.png)